gopherjs/jquery/README.md

 ### Status

-The normal DOM Api is in place, still on the Todo List are:
+The normal DOM Api and Ajax functions are in place, still on the Todo List are:

 - Promises/Deferreds
 - More Docs